HEALTHY BOUNDARIES: IMPORTANT DO’S & DON'TS

 They have a misunderstanding of what ‘boundaries’ mean, leading to disappointment & over expectation on others.

-Today I’d like to talk about these two key areas, as they can be integral to helping someone rebuild their self confidence, as well as the cause of a lot of angst relationships.
+Today I’d like to talk about these two key areas, as they can be integral to helping someone rebuild their self confidence, as well as the cause of a lot of angst in relationships.

 When self confidence is lacking, our relationships are often an area which takes a big hit from the side effects + behaviors that arise when we’re lacking self-worth.
 Therefore it’s extremely common for someone lacking confidence, to feel very dissatisfied, unhappy & confused about some, or many of their relationships.
-This is exactly why I want to talk through these specific two key challenges and share my recommendation on how you can begin making changes in your perceptions and your actions.
+This is exactly why I want to talk through these specific two key challenges and share my recommendations on how you can begin making changes in your perceptions and your actions.

 SETTING, MANAGING & MAINTAINING PERSONAL BOUNDARIES

-Often when clients come to me and share that they have trouble setting and managing boundaries, it’s for the simple fact that they haven’t actually asked themselves ‘what their boundaries are’ - let alone being able to clearly communicate them to others.
+Often when clients come to me and share that they have trouble setting and managing boundaries, it’s for the simple fact that they haven’t actually asked themselves ‘what their boundaries are’, let alone being able to clearly communicate them to others.
 What they do know is that they lack boundaries, meaning they spend much of their time:

 Serving & honoring other people's needs before their own

 Feeling frustrated that others never think about them or put them first

 Allowing others to dictate the terms of relationships based on their own needs and molding to this to be seen as a ‘good-person’